TritonDataCenter/sdc-cloudapi/docs/index.md

 ## StartMachine (POST /:login/machines/:id?action=start)

-Allows you to boot up a machine.
-POST to the machine name with an `action` of `start`.
+Allows you to boot up an instance.
+POST to the instance name with an `action` of `start`.

 You can poll on [GetMachine](#GetMachine) until the state is `running`.